 — Wow!
 Awesome house, I can kinda see the furniture in there, yeah I could build some of that.
 My rough estimate at this point would be $XYZ.

 — Great!
 You’re hired!

 Clearly, these people are not on the same page.
 At the end of this arrangement, this house is less likely to get built than meatballs are to fall from the sky.
-If you replace: house with app, furniture with frontend, and plumbing with AWS, roofs with backend this is essentially what the initial conversation between entrepreneur and developer, unfortunately, looks like.
+If you replace: house with app, furniture with frontend, plumbing with AWS, and roofs with backend this is essentially what the initial conversation between entrepreneur and developer, unfortunately, too often looks like.